X3NON-135/autoservice/README.md

 # How to send HTTP methods
 * Open web-browser and write down ```http://localhost:8080/swagger-ui/#``` to open Swagger
 # General overview
-* Discount person on products = number of his orders * 1%
+* Discount person on products = number of his orders * 1%.
-* Discount person for services = number of orders * 2%
+* Discount person for services = number of orders * 2%.
-* Master’s salary = 40% of the cost of the service he was engaged in
+* Master’s salary = 40% of the cost of the service he was engaged in.
-* When calculating and issuing a salary to a master, the status of the service changes to «paid»
+* When calculating and issuing a salary to a master, the status of the service changes to «PAID».
-* When changing the order status to «successfully completed» or «unsuccessful completed», completion date equals to current date
+* When changing the order status to «successfully completed» or «unsuccessful completed», completion date equals to current date.
 * Diagnostics is a service.
-If you agree to repair this service is carried out free of charge, in case of refusal of a person from repair this service costs 500 UAH
+If you agree to repair this service is carried out free of charge, in case of refusal of a person from repair this service costs 500 UAH.